 Valhalla home prices are not only among the most expensive in New York, but Valhalla real estate also consistently ranks among the most expensive in America.

-Valhalla is a decidedly white-collar town, with fully 90.31% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Valhalla is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Valhalla who work in teaching (11.41%), office and administrative support (10.87%), and management occupations (10.12%).
+Valhalla is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Valhalla is a town of professionals, service providers, and managers.
+There are especially a lot of people living in Valhalla who work in sales jobs (11.76%), management occupations (10.73%), and teaching (8.61%).

-Because of many things, Valhalla is a great place for families with children to consider.
-First of all, many other families with children live here, making Valhalla a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Valhalla has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Valhalla is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Valhalla’s overall crime rate is lower than average for the country.

-The per capita income in Valhalla in 2010 was $46,506, which is wealthy relative to New York, and wealthy relative to the rest of the US.
-This equates to an annual income of $186,024 for a family of four.
+The per capita income in Valhalla in 2018 was $46,841, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
+This equates to an annual income of $187,364 for a family of four.

 Valhalla is a very ethnically-diverse town.
 The people who call Valhalla home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Valhalla residents report their race to be White, followed by Asian.
+The greatest number of Valhalla residents report their race to be White, followed by Black or African-American.
 Valhalla also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.91% of the town’s residents.
-Important ancestries of people in Valhalla include Irish, German, Croatian, and Polish.
+People of Hispanic or Latino origin account for 18.50% of the town’s residents.
+Important ancestries of people in Valhalla include Italian, Irish, German, African, and French.

 The most common language spoken in Valhalla is English.
 Other important languages spoken here include Spanish and Serbo-Croatian.